osvaldovega/mf-bootstrap-cli/README.md

 The package can be installed globally.

 ```
-npm i -g mf-generator-cli
+npm i -g mf-bootstrap-cli
 ```

 or you can use it by `npx`

 ```
-npx mf-generator-cli [options]
+npx mf-bootstrap-cli [options]
 ```

 ## Usage

 The CLI can receive the arguments inline or you can just type the package name and if there are pending mandatory options to create the project, a list of questions will be prompt to the user.

-These are all the available arguments that can be pass to the generator.
+These are all the available arguments that can be pass to the bootstrap CLI.

 ### Options

 ```
-  -h, --help		 print mf-generator-cli command line options (currently set)
+  -h, --help		 print mf-bootstrap-cli command line options (currently set)
   -i, --install		 let the application know if the micro-frontend dependencies will be install.
 Is set FALSE by default
   -g, --git		 let the application know if the micro-frontend application will be initialize with Git.
 Is set FALSE by default
   -n, --name		micro-frontend application name
   -p, --pManager	package manager to use, npm (default) or yarn
   -s, --skip		parameter to create a micro-frontend application using default values
   -t, --template	micro-frontend type of project, JavaScript (default) or TypeScript
-  -v, --version		print mf-generator-cli version
+  -v, --version		print mf-bootstrap-cli version
 ```

 ### Examples